OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 - Incident recovery
 - Backups, restores, and tests
 - Spin-up and teardown of infrastructure
-- The stop, start and restart of system services
+- The stop, start, and restart of system services
 - File cleanup
 - The running of scripts in any language you need

-We will cover Octopus Runbooks in more detail starting next month, but in the meantime, why not check out our [Runbooks documentation](https://octopus.com/docs/runbooks) for more info.
+We'll cover Octopus Runbooks in more detail starting next month, but in the meantime, why not check out our [Runbooks documentation](https://octopus.com/docs/runbooks) for more information.

 ## Conclusion

-Over the course of our series on continuous integration and build servers, we covered 2 great options in Jenkins and GitHub Actions.
+Over the course of [our series on Continuous Integration and build servers](https://octopus.com/blog/tag/CI%20Series), we covered 2 great options in Jenkins and GitHub Actions.
 We looked at how they can help your teams and provided setup advice and free tools along the way.

-We also looked at how though CI and CD are separate concepts solving different problems, they’re 2 sides of the same coin combining for something greater.
+We also looked at how, though CI and CD are separate concepts solving different problems, they’re 2 sides of the same coin combining for something greater.

-Finally, we offered insight on how Octopus can help complete your full CI/CD pipeline.
-But don’t just take our word for it, [sign up for a free trial](https://octopus.com/start) to see it in action for yourself!
+Finally, we offered insight into how Octopus can help complete your full CI/CD pipeline.
+But don’t just take our word for it, [sign up for a free trial](https://octopus.com/start) to see it in action for yourself.

 Happy deployments!

-## Related links
-- links to the other posts (I don't have all the URLs, sorry)